dotnet/csharplang/proposals/interceptors-issues-2024-01.md

             foreach (var interceptableCall in interceptableCalls)
             {
                 // interceptableCall is of some type declared by the generator
-                // which holds the call that the InvocationExpressionSyntax invocationSyntax = interceptableCall.InvocationSyntax;
+                // which holds the call which should be intercepted InvocationExpressionSyntax invocationSyntax = interceptableCall.InvocationSyntax;
                 AddInterceptorMethod(context, builder, invocationSyntax, hintName);
             }